AltanDH/3005FP/Readme.txt

 ER Model:
 - Uses UML notation
 - As per the notation in the notes, an arrow indicates a cardinality of 1, otherwise cardinality is N
-- We explicitly mentioned anything with a cardinality that can be 0 to N

 dml.sql:
 - Rebuilds and displays the table with base tuples each time you run the file in a PostgreSQL database in pgAdmin4